altairbow/django-db-connection-pool/README.md

           can be set to -1 to indicate no overflow limit; no limit will be placed on the total number of concurrent connections.
 Defaults to 10.

-* **recycle**: If set to a value other than -1, number of seconds between connection recycling, which means upon checkout, if this timeout is surpassed the connection will be closed and replaced with a newly opened connection.
-Defaults to -1.